FlatFilers/platform-sdk-starter/README.md

 Is this field the primary key for a sheet, or part of a composite primary key (not currently supported).
 Primary implies unique too.
 #### Unique
 Is this field required to be unique across the whole sheet.
 We have chosen to treat a field with multiple `null`s as still unique.
 [Tests and comments](https://github.com/FlatFilers/platform-sdk-mono/blob/main/packages/configure/src/ddl/Sheet.ts#L41-L46)

 #### `cast`
-The cast function for this field
+`cast` transforms input into the type specified by the field.
 #### `default`
 The default value for this field
 #### `compute`
-The compute function for this field
+`compute` takes the type specified by the field and returns the type specified by the field.
 #### `validate`
-The function that accepts the final value for the field and returns any validation messages.
+`validate` takes the type specified by the field and returns validation messages.
+This is the most commonly used field hook.

 ### SheetOptions